 To help the user with their off-page SEO strategy, Wix offers a tool called the “Wix SEO Wiz” (abbreviated for “wizard”).
 It offers step-by-step instructions that make it easier to create an SEO strategy, walking users through parts of off-page SEO.

 If you use the Wix SEO Wiz, you’ll notice keywords are its primary functionality.
-It will help you choose relevant keywords to include in your content, connection you with the Google Search Console and Google Analytics to help you learn more.
+It will help you choose relevant keywords to include in your content, connect you with the Google Search Console and Google Analytics to help you learn more.

 The Wix Dashboard offers another SEO option, listed under ‘Get Found on Google.’
 It offers some basic off-page SEO advice but is relatively simple.

 Ultimately, Wix doesn’t offer as many off-page SEO resources like WordPress.
-The tools available work well but are limited compared to the thousands of plug-ins available from their competitor.
+The tools available work well but are limited compared to the thousands of plug-ins available from their competitors.

-However, Wix makes up for their lack of off-page SEO tools with better options for on-page SEO, including paid and free apps that users can integrate using the Wix App Market.
+However, Wix makes up for its lack of off-page SEO tools with better options for on-page SEO, including paid and free apps that users can integrate using the Wix App Market.